 - inherited diseases such as iron overload disorder (haemochromatosis) and alpha 1 antitrypsin deficiency

 Non alcoholic fatty liver disease (NAFLD) is a group of conditions including mild hepatic steatosis and non alcoholic steatohepatitis.
 In these conditions fat builds up in the liver.
-The fat causes inflammation and damage, which may lead to cirrhosis.
-Non alcoholic fatty liver disease is common in people who have a group of symptoms called metabolic syndrome, including:
+The fat causes inflammation and damage, which might lead to cirrhosis.
+Non alcoholic fatty liver disease is common in people who have a group of symptoms (called metabolic syndrome), including:

 - having extra weight around the waist